Marloxo/Tower-Defense-Game/Documentation/Guide.md

 - Then we specify waves configuration separately by creating new Script Called `Wave`.
 - After that we create three type of enemies with different material, speed and cost.
 - Finally, we edit `SpawnWave()` method to make sure if player pass all waves then he will be won the level.

+## 26. Stage twenty six:
+Let's make a menu for selecting levels!

+- First of all, we start by adding new base Canvas called `UICanavas` and set it to scale with screen size
+- Then we add *panel* for all levels buttons and we rename it to `levels`, then we create an empty GameObject as child, Called `ScrollRect` and set it to stretch, then we create another empty GameObject as child, Called `Content`, and add `Grid layout group`, finally we add buttons.
+- After that, we add `Content size filter` to **Content** to automatically resize the Content to fit all buttons, then we add `Rect Mask 2D` to `ScrollRect` to cut off the extending buttons. and add `ScrollRect` components.
+- Then we add `LevelSelector` Script to empty GameObject Called `LevelSelector` which will fade to scene when button clicked
+- Finally, we add ScrollBar as child for `levels` and then reference it from `ScrollRect` in vertical scrollbar field.